DhanalakshmiBC/third-own-gh-actions/README.md

   - Take longest time
   - Cost implication as you interact with real api that maybe charged based on no. of requests

+## **What is TDD?**
+  Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.
+It is an iterative approach combining programming, unit test creation, and refactoring.

 ## **How Is a Test Structured?**
 Testing involves checking if your code is functioning as it's supposed to by comparing the expected output with the actual output.